 #5.
 Go Simple

 Kid’s clothing can get pretty complicated and we try to keep ours as simple as possible.
 We try to go for plain pants that will match any shirt we can find.
 Plainclothes are also less expensive than clothing with graphics.
-By taking account of these price differences, we got to save a lot of money on kids’ clothing.

 #6.
 Put Together Outfits

 If a mom or dad were to look in their kid’s closet right now, they will notice there’s a lot in there.
 When you’re putting together the next season’s wardrobe for your kids, put together outfits.
 Also, keep in mind that your child will be okay with a certain amount of pants and shirts.
 However, you know your child best, so it’s hard to put a number on the amount that they need.

 #7.
 Get Choosy

 When you’re picking out second-hand items, you really need to be choosy.
 Just because you are buying it “while on a budget” doesn’t mean you can’t pick out quality.